The exact origin of Ice Cream cones is unknown, but most food historians will agree about when they were introduced to the world.

-My family has been eating ice cream cones for more than a century now.
-My great grandmother Lottie Grace Cochran was at the St. Louis World’s Fair and had an ice cream cone when she was only 14 years old.
+My family has been eating ice cream cones for well over a century now.
+My great grandmother Lottie Grace Cochran was at the St. Louis World’s Fair and consumed several ice cream cones when she was only 14 years old.

 Another interesting fact is that the St. Louis World’s Fair was where the hamburger was also popularized.
 See my post: The First Hamburger